rcsoccersim/manual/source/coach.rst

 Coaches are privileged clients used to provide assistance to the players.
 There are two kinds of coaches, the online coach and the trainer.
-The latter is often called 'off-line coach' as well, but for clarity sake we will use the term 'trainer'.
+The latter is often called 'off-line coach' as well, but for clarity's sake we will use the term 'trainer'.

 =================================================
 Distinction Between Trainer and Online Coach
 =================================================

-In general,the trainer can exercise more control over the game and may be used only in the development stage,where as the online coach may connect to official games.
+In general, the trainer can exercise more control over the game and may be used only in the development stage, where as the online coach may connect to official games.
 The trainer is useful during development for such tasks as running automated learning or managing games.
-The on-line coach is used during games to provide additional advice and information to the players.
+The online coach is used during games to provide additional advice and information to the players.

-While developing player clients,for example when applying machine learning methods to learn skills like dribbling or kicking, it might be useful to create training sessions in an automated way.
+While developing player clients, for example when applying machine learning methods to learn skills like dribbling or kicking, it might be useful to create training sessions in an automated way.
 Therefore, the trainer has the following capabilities:

 * It can control the play-mode
-* It can broad cast audio messages.
+* It can broadcast audio messages.
 Such a message can consist of a command or some information intended for one or more of the player-clients.
 Its syntax and interpretation are user-defined.
 * It can move the players and the ball to any location on the field and set their directions and velocities.
 * It can get noise-free information about the movable objects.